Note: You can hover your mouse/cursor over a red word to see its definition.

 Start practicing specific memory games or activities to develop your short term memory.
 Take a look at these suggestions, or play an online memory game like this one.
 Expanding your short-term memory capacity will help you take in more information and keep it in your mind for a longer period of time.

 Try “chunking” words together as you listen.
 This strategy is a commonly used technique for improving memory, and it comes in handy for short sentences in particular.
 What you need to do is group words together rather than processing them individually.
 For example, if you hear the sentence: “Last week I was told something completely different”, you can group the words into phrases like so: “Last Week”, “I was told” “Something completely different”.
 Understanding the components of each sentence as “chunks” rather than listening for each individual word makes it easier to recall the sentence accurately.

 Take a look at our “PTE Repeat Sentence: Secrets for Success” video for another example of this strategy:

 Overall, the PTE Repeat Sentence task is all about practice.
+Make sure you check out our 10 free PTE Repeat Sentence Practice activities!
 You must practice imitating native speakers to improve pronunciation and fluency, and you must practice sample tasks in order to improve your memory capacity and technique.
 A lot of people fail this task simply because they think it will be one of the easier speaking tasks and they don’t bother brushing up on the skills it tests.
 Make sure you don’t make the same mistake!

 Do you have any tips for ‘Repeat Sentence’?
 If so, we’d love it if you would share them with us below!